mirucon/required-ja/required.md

 *   *Author URI is optional*.
 If used it is required to link to a page or website about the author, author theme shop, or author project/development website.
 *   Themes may have a single footer credit link, which is restricted to the Theme URI or Author URI defined in style.css.
 *   Themes may also have an additional footer credit link pointing to WordPress.org.
-*   If you are a theme shop you should be selling under GPL to be in the WordPress.org repo ([See explanation](https://make.wordpress.org/themes/2015/08/15/themes-should-be-100-gpl/)).
+*   If you are a theme shop you should be selling under GPL to be in the WordPress.org repo ([See explanation](https://make.wordpress.org/themes/2015/08/15/themes-should-be-100-gpl/)) and your site needs to state this explicitly in an easy-to-find place for the reviewer and customers.
 *   Themes should not display “obtrusive” upselling.
 [Examples](https://make.wordpress.org/themes/handbook/review/required/explanations-and-examples/#selling-credits-and-links).

 [**» Explanations & examples**](https://make.wordpress.org/themes/handbook/review/required/explanations-and-examples/#selling-credits-and-links)